 Similarly, a casual employee is also entitled to request an offer from the employer of conversion when certain requirements of their employment are satisfied (a period of employment for at least 12 months with 6 months under a regular pattern of work hours).
-The employer is obliged to accept the request, unless the reasonable grounds listed above apply.
+The employer is obliged to accept the request unless the reasonable grounds listed above apply.

-New path way for casual employees
+A new pathway for casual employees

 Not everybody wants to be a permanent employee

 People who work multiple jobs or university students may particularly be disadvantaged by this conversion.
-Losing casual loading also equates to a reduce in income, even though working hours for the employee remain the same.
+Losing casual loading also equates to a reduction in income, even though working hours for the employee remain the same.
 Some may have to pick up extra hours to satisfy their ends meet without casual loading.
 Hence the conversion would also not be favourable for those.

 Even though casual employees are not obliged to convert to part-time or full-time employment under the new rules.
 They may nonetheless face external pressure in accepting the conversion offer.
 Casual employees are generally in a weaker bargaining position compared to their employers.
 Some may feel like they are obliged to accept or reject the offer to please their employers in the fear of losing their jobs.

 For others, the conversion to a more secure type of employment may be beneficial.
 However, the opportunity to convert is denied by their employers.
 Investigation shows that six months after the implementation of the new casual conversion law, only approximately 1% of Australian universities’ casual staff had been converted.